Rick-2CA/MDSTools/ReadMe.md

 * [Configuration](https://www.powershellgallery.com/packages/Configuration) module by Joel Bennett

 ## Installation
-The module is pending availablity on the [PowerShell Gallery](https://www.powershellgallery.com).
+The module is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/mdstools) and can be installed by running:

+`Find-Module MDSTools | Install-Module`

 ## Usage
 The main purpose of the module is to make day to day administrative tasks easier through functions or groups of functions that cover the following subgroups: